followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/17 dxPolarChart/1 Configuration/commonAxisSettings/label/overlappingBehavior.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the overlap resolving algorithm to be applied to axis labels.
+Decides how to arrange axis labels when there is not enough space to keep all of them.
 <!--/shortDescription-->

 <!--fullDescription-->
-When labels overlap each other, you can specify how these labels will be displayed by setting the **overlappingBehavior** option.
+When axis labels overlap each other, you can rearrange them by setting the **overlappingBehavior** option.
+It accepts the following values.

-The following values are possible.

-* **ignore**
+- **hide**
+Hides certain axis labels leaving more space for the others.
+- **none**
-Leave the labels overlapped.
+Leaves axis labels overlapped.
-* **enlargeTickInterval**
-Leave the labels as they are, but enlarge the axis tick intervals so that the labels do not overlap.

 When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `PolarChartOverlappingBehavior` enum.
-This enum accepts the following values: `EnlargeTickInterval` and `Ignore`.
+This enum accepts the following values: `Hide` and `None`.

+[note] Specifying this option with the *"enlargeTickInterval"* and *"ignore"* values is <span style="color:red">deprecated</span>.
 <!--/fullDescription-->